 $ sudo head -c 446 /dev/sda �c������t��pt���y|1��؎м ��d|<�t��R��t��}��|�A��U�ZRr=��U�u7��t21��D@�D��D�f�\|f�f�`|f�\ Z������}�f�ƈd�@f�D�������@�����f�f�`|f �uNf�\|f1�f�4��1�f�t;}7����0�����Z�ƻp��1۸�r��`���1�������a�&Z|��}���}�4��}�.���GRUB GeomHard DiskRead Error ����<u��

-- Restart your system to ensure it's functioning correctly.
+- Restart the system to check if it boots correctly.

 Comment anonymously.
 Login not required.